stpledger/CellSociety/doc/DESIGN_PLAN.md

 Switch simulations

 * To change the simulation, the user has to hit menu to go back to the main menu and then choose a new simulation to execute.
+The Display class handles the mouse input and sends it to the Driver class which initializes and runs a new simulation.